English Dal (1 Cup) and Cooked Rice (1 Cup, Cooked)

 Portion Control

-Reduce the portion size of cooked rice and dal in your meals.
-Smaller portions can help manage the impact on your blood glucose levels.
+Reduce the portion size of cooked rice and dal to limit carbohydrate intake, which can help minimize spikes in blood glucose levels.

-Incorporate healthy fats such as avocado, nuts, or seeds into your meal.
-These can help slow digestion and the release of glucose into the bloodstream.
+Add healthy fats like avocado, nuts, or seeds to your meal.
+These can help slow digestion and reduce glucose spikes.

 Mindful Eating